 Filing, Payment, and Refund Regulations for Corporate Tax in UAE

 Conducive to the FTA keeping a minimum corporate tax burden on business, a business will exclusively have to prepare and file a corporate tax return with other supporting processes with the FTA for each tax period.
 A business does not have to file an interim CT return or make any up-front payments of any kind.
 The Submission of each corporate tax return and other supporting documents has to be done to the FTA in less than nine months of the end of each applicable tax period.
 The FTA may also ask for additional documents if required.

-A taxpayer’s CT obligation needs to be paid in less than nine months at the end of each applicable tax period.
+Taxpayers must pay their CT obligation within nine months from the end of each tax period.
 The taxpayer can also request a refund from the FTA, where a corporate tax refund is due.
 2

 The table below further showcases the deadlines for corporate tax filing and payment.